nuagenetworks/nuage-metroae/README.md

     > `pip install vspk`
 1. Clone this repository to the Ansible host
 1. Customize `build_vars.yml` (and `zfb.yml` if you are deploying VNS) with your VSD, VSC, VRS, VNSUTIL, NSGV  and VSTAT information.
 (See `BUILD.md` and `ZFB.md` for details.)
 1. Copy your binary files to the proper locations.
-(See `BUILD.md` for details.) *If the files are not copied to the proper locations, the next step will fail to find them!*
+(See `BUILD.md` for details.)
 1. Optionally execute `./metro-ansible nuage_unzip.yml` if you are installing from tar-gz files.
 1. Execute `./metro-ansible build.yml` to automatically populate variables in the appropriate places, e.g. the `host_vars` directory.
 1. Execute `./metro-ansible install_everything.yml`